jaanonim/forklab/README.md

 ### Installation

-You can download latest executable from github or build from sources.
+You can download latest executable from [github releases](https://github.com/jaanonim/forklab/releases) or build from sources.

 ### Build